w3c-fedid/FedCM/explorations/service_worker_interception.md

 ❌ rp.com's SW cannot intercept: Requests TO https://idp.example/token
 ```

 Note: For normal page-initiated requests, a SW intercepts fetches made by browsing contexts it controls—and a SW only controls browsing contexts from [its own origin](https://w3c.github.io/ServiceWorker/#control-and-use-window-client) (the client's origin is the browsing context's origin, not the resource's origin).
 However, FedCM requests have no associated browsing context (`client: null`), so no SW has client control over them.
-Instead, the browser matches based on the request URL's origin (per [Handle Fetch](https://w3c.github.io/ServiceWorker/#handle-fetch)).
+This proposal specifies that for such requests, the browser matches based on the request URL's origin.

 **Security guarantee**: Cross-origin Service Worker interception is architecturally impossible.